Stephen Glaeser, Kenan-Flagler Business School

 Journal of Accounting and Economics, Volume 66, Issue 1, August 2018

 Abstract: I examine the effects of proprietary information on corporate transparency and voluntary disclosure.
-To do so, I develop and validate two distinct measures of firms’ reliance on trade secrecy: one based on 10-K disclosures and one based on subsequent litigation outcomes.
-I supplement these measures by using the staggered passage of the Uniform Trade Secrets Act by 48 states and the District of Columbia as a shock to affected firms’ reliance on trade secrecy.
-I find that firms that begin to rely more heavily on trade secrecy decrease their subsequent disclosure of proprietary information and experience increases in information asymmetry.
-These firms partially offset the deterioration in their information environment by increasing their disclosure of non-proprietary information.
+To do so, I develop and validate two measures of firms’ reliance on trade secrecy: one based on 10-K disclosures and one based on subsequent litigation outcomes.
+I complement these measures by using the staggered passage of the Uniform Trade Secrets Act as a shock to trade secrecy.
+I find that firms that begin to rely more heavily on trade secrecy substitute increased voluntary disclosure of nonproprietary information for decreased disclosure of proprietary information.
+The total effect of trade secrecy is a decrease in corporate transparency.